 - HD beach resort, Costa Teguise, Lanzarote, review

 - Getting the ferry from Newcastle to Amsterdam with kids

-- 12 travel items for toddlers on Amazon
+- 12 ideas for toddler busy bags for airplane travel on Amazon

 If you have enjoyed this post or found it useful, here are some quick and easy ways that you can support Nomipalony or say thanks:

 - Follow Nomipalony on Facebook, X, Instagram, Pinterest or YouTube

 - Pop over to my Amazon Storefront to see what products I have been buying and loving from there recently, including my health and fitness products list.